ftyers/calma/sharedtaskdata/README.md

 **Track 2** does not provide any annotated target language data.
 Instead competitors get annotated data from related languages and learn a model which can analyze unseen target language forms.
-In addition, competitors unannotated get data from the target language.
+In addition, competitors get unannotated get data from the target language.

 ## Data Formats